 Generally, if a domestic LLC has:

-- Only one owner, it will automatically be treated as if it were a sole proprietorship (disregarded entity) unless an election is made for it to be treated as a corporation.
-Special rules exist for residents of community property states, where the Qualified Joint Venture rules may apply (as referenced in Publication 541, Partnerships).
+- Only one owner, the IRS will by default treat it as if it were a sole proprietorship (disregarded entity) unless the owner makes an election to have it treated as a corporation.
+Special rules exist for residents of community property states, where the qualified joint venture rules may apply (as referenced in Publication 541, Partnerships).

-- Two or more owners, it will automatically be treated as a partnership unless an election is made for it to be treated as a corporation.
+- Two or more owners, the IRS will by default treat it as a partnership unless the entity makes an election to have it treated as a corporation.

 Either one of these entities may elect a classification as a standard corporation.
-This election is made using Form 8832 (PDF), Entity Classification Election.
+Use Form 8832 (.pdf), Entity Classification Election, to make this election.
 If a taxpayer does not file Form 8832, the default classification will apply.
-Different classification rules may apply in certain situations for certain types of businesses, including: banks, insurance companies, and nonprofit organizations that are also organized as an LLC.
+Different classification rules may apply in certain situations for certain types of businesses, including: banks, insurance companies and nonprofit organizations that are also organized as an LLC.

-Note: For employment tax purposes, if an LLC that is otherwise disregarded has employees it will be treated as an entity separate from its owner for reporting and payment of employment taxes.
+Note: If an LLC that is otherwise disregarded has employees, the law treats it as an entity separate from its owner for reporting and payment of employment taxes.